nanonator102/OpenWorld-Ubuntu-Install-Script/README.md

 3. Enter the repository folder and run `sh install.sh`
 4. Server will be installed at `~/OpenWorld` - run server with `./run.sh`

+### UPDATE INSTRUCTIONS:
+1. Delete OpenWorld folder
+2. Clone repo to home directory of host machine.
+3. Enter the repository folder and run `sh server-only.sh`
+4. Server will be installed at `~/OpenWorld` - run server with `./run.sh`

 ### CONTACT INFORMATION